0300-503.41 | Revision Date: 6/14/22

 When a WIC 388 petition is filed on a Kin-GAP case and the court orders any of the above, the case may become ineligible for Title IV-E Federal AFDC-FC benefits.
 If the child is found to be ineligible for AFDC-FC benefits, the relative legal guardian must be referred to CalWORKS.
 This includes, but is not limited to, situations where the court reinstates jurisdiction following a WIC 388 petition due to:

-For a, CalWORKS will be the source of funding for the case until the Adoption Assistance Payments (AAP) can be initiated following the adoptive placement.
+For a Kin-GAP guardian filing a WIC 388 to adopt, CalWORKS will be the source of funding for the case until the Adoption Assistance Payments (AAP) can be initiated following the adoptive placement.
 In order to maintain Kin-GAP funding until AAP funding starts, DCFS should recommend to the court that the WIC 388 not be granted until DCFS is ready to complete the adoptive placement.

-The court report must address the following information:
+The court report must address the following :

-Foster youth who meet the, may petition the court to reinstate dependency and participate in the DCFS Extended Foster Care (EFC).
+Youth who meet the EFC Re-Entry Eligibility Requirements, may petition the court to reinstate dependency and participate in the DCFS Extended Foster Care (EFC).

-When the youth signs the, DCFS has fifteen (15) judicial days within which to file a WIC 388(e) on the youth's behalf.
-If the youth prefers not to wait for DCFS to file the petition, the youth may also file the WIC 388(e) EFC Re-Entry petition on his/her own within 15 judicial days after signing the SOC 163.
+When the youth signs the SOC 163, Voluntary Re-Entry Agreement for Extended Foster Care, DCFS has fifteen (15) judicial days within which to file a WIC 388(e) EFC Re-Entry Petition on the youth's behalf.
+If the youth prefers not to wait for DCFS to file the petition, the youth may also file the WIC 388(e) EFC Re-Entry petition on their own within fifteen (15) judicial days after signing the SOC 163.

 The court is required to notify DCFS when a youth files a Re-Entry Petition.
 The court must provide DCFS with the youth's contact information and notify DCFS if there will be a hearing for which DCFS will be responsible for submitting a report to the court.
-The, a for processing the re-entry, and are attached.
+The Guidelines for Edelman Children's Court Clerk When a Re-Entry Youth Requests to File a Re-Entry Petition, a sample timeline for processing the re-entry, and Code Table Values for Extended Foster Care Re-Entry Documentation are attached.

 Action by Responsible Parties